jnozzi/cocoadev.com/markdown/CocoaStarterKits.md

 I don't know how many of you have done any .NET programming, but Microsoft provides many useful "Starter Kits" that are full fledged well architecture applications that you can model yours after and copy or extend.
-It would be cool if Apple or someone else would create some General/CocoaStarterKits that served the same purpose.
+It would be cool if Apple or someone else would create some CocoaStarterKits that served the same purpose.
 Apple has a lot of theory on their site but very little concrete examples other than the over simplified Currency Converter.

 ----

-*Are you aware of /Developer/Examples/General/AppKit on your hard drive?
+*Are you aware of /Developer/Examples/AppKit on your hard drive?
 Lots and lots of good, working apps that can be studied or changed.*

 Yes I am, but none of those examples are full apps.
 They are all little demos of specific appkit things.
 What I would love to see is the source to a well architectured and typical application that actually does something useful.
 That would help answer real world questions that go beyond theory and demos which are too simple.
-It doesn't have to be the source to iTunes, but something above "General/MenuMadness" would be nice.
+It doesn't have to be the source to iTunes, but something above "MenuMadness" would be nice.

-*The General/TextEdit source is there; Sketch.app is a reasonably full-featured drawing application; there's plenty of 3rd-party General/CocoaSampleCode out there...*
+*The TextEdit source is there; Sketch.app is a reasonably full-featured drawing application; there's plenty of 3rd-party CocoaSampleCode out there...*

 ----